datastaxdevs/workshop-cassandra-fundamentals/README.md

 Ok, now that you have a database created the next step is to create tables to work with.

-_General Methodology Notes_: We'll work with a (rather simplified) _Internet of things_ application where we recording temperatures coming for sensors.
+_General Methodology Notes_: We'll work with a (rather simplified) _Internet of things_ application where we'll be recording temperatures coming from a network of sensors.

-- `networks` identified by a unique name represent a region, an area wher you find related infrastructure.
+- `networks` identified by a unique name represent a region, an area where you find related infrastructure.

 #### ✅ Step 5a.
 Navigate to the CQL Console and login to the database